fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 The Messenger of God then pondered the next step to be taken in Tabuk.

 Calling a council of war, he (Mohammed) propounded thequestion whether or not to continue forward (from Tabuk).
-To this Omar replied drily: “If thou has the command of God to proceed further, do so.”
-“If I had the command of God to proceed further,” observed Mohammed, “I should not have asked thy counsel.”
+To this Omar replied drily: "If thou has the command of God to proceed further, do so."
+"If I had the command of God to proceed further," observed Mohammed, "I should not have asked thy counsel."
 (The Life of Mohammed)

 Eventually, the Prophet decided not to advance into Syria but to return to Medina.